kicaj29/aws/Databases/readme.md

 * The source database remains available during the migration
 * Basic use cases
   * Homogeneous migrations: ex Oracle to Oracle
-  * Heterogeneous migrations: ex Microsoft SQL Server to Aurora
+  * Heterogeneous migrations: ex Microsoft SQL Server to Aurora, for this is needed https://aws.amazon.com/dms/schema-conversion-tool/
 * Other use cases
   * Development and test database migrations - migrate data to test application against production data without affecting production users
   * Database consolidation - combining several databases into a single database